MontaVista-OpenSourceTechnology/kdump-elftool/README.rst

 vmcoreinfo data in it, the tool will tell you if that is the case.
 This is the same procedure as getting the vminfo file in qemu below.

+For these types of dumps, you use the "-I kdump" option to specify what it is, like:

+  kdump-elftool tovelf -I kdump -i pmcore -o vmcore -m vmlinux

 qemu
 ----